sancons20/calendar-card-pro/README.md

 Currently, this card uses YAML configuration.
 A visual editor may be added in a future release.

 The following variables are available:

+# TODO: Get rid of 'Required' column, update order of variables, maybe group into sections?!

 | Name | Type | Required | Default | Description |
 |------|------|----------|---------|-------------|